How To Trade Options: Basics for Beginners

 Before you begin buying and selling options, it is necessary to study this financial instrument carefully.
 No matter how appealing trading may seem, it can lead to losses (albeit limited) for those who take it lightly.

-Trading in this financial instrument should be based not only on expectations regarding price movements of the underlying asset but also on a very detailed analysis of the historical price movements of the underlying assets as well as on models of volatility assessment.
+Trading in this financial instrument should be based not only on expectations regarding price movements of the underlying asset but also on a very detailed analysis of the historical price movements.

 Step 2: Choose